• Skip to Content

 AUTO 172 Chassis and Drivetrain Systems 2.5 Units

 This intermediate level course will introduce students to the service and repair procedures of drive-train systems, brakes, clutches, steering, suspension, alignment, and related measurement practices.
-AUTO 172 is designed to prepare students for the chassis drive-train track and stresses inspection and routine maintenance services of under-car systems such as CV axles, brake friction components, universal joints, clutch systems, and transmissions.
+This course is designed to prepare students for the chassis drive-train track and stresses inspection and routine maintenance services of under-car systems such as CV axles, brake friction components, universal joints, clutch systems, and transmissions.
 Satisfactory completion of this course is required for all Automotive degree options.

 Lecture Hours: 2 Lab Hours: 2 Repeatable: No Grading: L